OFFICIATING THE POLE VAULT – CLICK HERE FOR PDF

 e) Fails to jump in the allotted 1½ minutes.

-f) The vaulter grips the pole above the hand hold band on the pole
+f) The vaulter grips the pole above the hand hold band on the pole - Excused to compete in another event:

 a) The athlete must receive permission from the event judge.